Iwin Transformer: Hierarchical Vision Transformer using Interleaved Windows: Experiments

 \subsection{Video Recognition on Kinetics-400}

 \paragraph{\textbf{Settings}} In line with the Video Swin Transformer~\cite{liu2021video} settings, we propose the Video Iwin Transformer for action recognition with the MMaction2~\cite{2020mmaction2} toolbox on the Kinetics-400~\cite{kay2017kinetics} dataset.
 The Video Iwin Transformer is initialized with its pre-trained Iwin model from ImageNet.
-Unlike the Video Swin Transformer's intricate adaptations from 2D to 3D, which involve window shifting, masking, and relative positioning, the Iwin model only necessitates the addition of a learnable absolute position encoding in the temporal dimension, leaving other components unchanged.
+Unlike the Video Swin Transformer's intricate adaptations from 2D to 3D, which involve window shifting, masking, and relative positioning, the Iwin model only adjusts the window size and convolution kernel size and leaves the rest unchanged.
 As illustrated in Figure~\ref{fig:iwin3d}, in Iwin 3D Attention, tokens from interleaved windows across all frames are collected for attention calculation, while depthwise separable convolution maintains its 2D operation on individual frames.

 \paragraph{\textbf{Results}} According to Table~\ref{tab:k400}, the Iwin model outperforms the Swin in performance and efficiency.
 At a comparable model scale, Iwin-T achieves a Top-1 accuracy of 79.1\% and a Top-5 accuracy of 93.8\%, slightly surpassing Swin-T’s 78.8\% and 93.6\%.
 More importantly, Iwin-T’s computational cost is significantly lower, requiring only 74 GFLOPs compared to Swin-T’s 88 GFLOPs, marking a \textbf{15.9}\% reduction.
 This demonstrates that Iwin-T not only exceeds Swin-T’s performance while offering greater computational efficiency.
 For the larger-scale Iwin-S, although its Top-1 and Top-5 accuracies (80.0\% and 94.1\%, respectively) are lower than those of Swin-S (80.6\% and 94.5\%), its computational cost (140 GFLOPs) remains considerably lower than Swin-S’s (166 GFLOPs), reflecting a reduction of approximately \textbf{15.7}\%.
 This indicates that Iwin significantly reduces computational cost while maintaining competitive performance.